Abbby1007/juice/games/Melanotaenia/README.md

 Melanotaenia

-**Team Members:** Abigail Loken, Damien Jennings, Carol Hercules, Diego Sanchez-Rivera
+**Team Members:** Abigail Loken, Damien Jennings,Diego Sanchez-Rivera

 **How would you pitch your game in one line?**
 It's like Celeste meets Doodle Hop but you have to worry about your colors